Meet the team

 Prior to joining the Horizons Institute, Rosemary worked in Research Support within the Faculty of Arts, Humanities and Cultures, having previously held roles in project support, HR and business support across the University.

-Inés Soria-Donlan, Joint Acting Head of Interdisciplinary Research
+Inés Soria-Donlan, Research Manager

 With a background in supporting creative education and grassroots communities to lead transformative social change, Inés has worked nationally and internationally across the academic, cultural and development sectors.
 She was most recently Project Manager of Changing the Story, a four-year international, multi-disciplinary action research project that explored the role of creativity and civil society organisations on youth leadership.
-She is Chair of South Asian Arts UK.
+She is also Chair of South Asian Arts UK.

 View Inés Soria-Donlan's profile on LinkedIn